 Now is the ideal time to make a start on gaining new skills, or upgrading your existing skills, to help you get the job you want.
-The Skills First Program is a Victorian Government scheme that makes vocational training more accessible to people who do not hold a post-school qualification, or who want to gain a higher level qualification than they already hold.
+The Skills First Program is a Victorian Government scheme that makes vocational training more accessible to people who do not hold a post-school qualification, and/or a higher level qualification than they already hold.
 There are now number of government-subsidised training places available to people who meet the eligibility criteria.
 If you are eligible, the government will contribute to the cost of your training

 Am I eligible for a government-subsidised training place?

-To be eligible for a government-subsidised training, you must be:
+To be eligible for a government-subsidised training, you must be either:

 - an Australian citizen;

 - an Australian Permanent Resident (holder of a permanent visa); or

 - a New Zealand citizen;